Frequently asked questions

 The country-specific experts at our Admission office will check your eligibility (institutional accreditation and ECTS correspondence) during the application period in detail.
 Specific answers regarding an individual applicant’s eligibility will not be given outside the application process.

 Yes, you can.
 Your possible admittance is conditional until you submit proof of your graduation to University of Turku.
-Proof of graduation must reach University of Turku by 11 August 2025, at 15:00 (local time in Finland).
+Proof of graduation must reach University of Turku by 11 August 2026.
 Please see the country specific requirements on how to send the documents.

-If you apply for a Bachelor's degree programme, you must attach a statement from your home institution stating the expected date of graduation in the application form during the application period.
+If you apply for a Bachelor's degree programme, you need to attach either your latest transcript of records, or a statement from your school stating the expected date of graduation.

 If you apply for a Master's degree programme, you must attach your most recent transcript of records in the application form during the application period.